codebar/tutorials/html/lesson3/tutorial.md

 You've done a great job so far!
 The sidebar is done and you know about box properties.
 Time to add some content to the page.

-Start by adding a div, wit the class main after the element wit the class `.sidebar`
+Add a div, with the class main after `.sidebar`

 ```html
 <div class="main">